-The DIO-32B provides 16 reed relays that can latch power, data or other electronic signals for control applications and 16 optically isolated inputs to allow monitoring of off board switch closures, relays or for any other general purpose monitoring needs.
-The DIO-32B is PC compatible and fits any full length ISA or EISA slot.
+The ISO-16 16 optically isolated inputs to allow monitoring of off board switch closures, relays or for any other general purpose monitoring needs.
 Addressing, data and control signals are TTL compatible.

-The DIO-32B is simple to operate.
-By writing instruction bytes to the I/O port addresses, the reed relays are energized or de-energized.
-Inputs are just as simply read from their data ports.
+The ISO-16 is simple to operate.
+Inputs are simply read from their data ports.